yzeng810/smash-website/README.md

     - Overall, each person is classified into one of the three groups: influential politians, influential pianists, or influential religious figures.
     - Each person has life stories
     - Each person has contributions
-    - Each person's name is listed under the group it belongs to (at the index page)
+    - Each person has a name and a photo that are demonstrated under the group it belongs to (at the index page)
   - Look at each group (influential politians, influential pianists, and influential religious figures)
     - Each group has a group title
     - Each group has a subtitle that briefly describes the group